OpenTermsArchive/contrib-versions/Trello/unknown.md

 Certain user actions which manipulate user data are stored within Trello and are available for the customer/user (e.g., when viewing the action history on a card, board, or team).
 This information is available within Trello unless a card is deleted (not archived), at which point it cannot be restored.

-All Trello API calls and application logs are kept for our internal purposes for at least 30 days without sensitive information (no full user tokens, no user generated content), and are available only for authorized employees as required by their role for monitoring of Trello to ensure service availability and performance and to prevent abuse.
+All Trello API calls and application logs are kept for our internal purposes for at least 45 days without sensitive information (no full user tokens, no user generated content), and are available only for authorized employees as required by their role for monitoring of Trello to ensure service availability and performance and to prevent abuse.

-Application logs for Trello are centrally collected in an ElasticSearch cluster for a minimum of 30 days for monitoring and analysis.
+Application logs for Trello are centrally collected in Splunk for a minimum of 45 days for monitoring and analysis.
 Security, authentication, and Intrusion Detection System (IDS) logs for Trello are additionally retained in S3 CloudWatch buckets with a 12 month lifecycle to ensure retention.

 Asset Management

-While some assets are not owned by a specific individual, ownership and maintenance of the confidentiality, integrity, and availability of our systems is distributed amongst the SRE and Operations teams.
+Atlassian maintains Asset Management Policies and implementation guidelines.
+This policy is reviewed and updated in line with our Policy Management Program (PMP).
 Assets are transferred upon role change or leaving the company.
+For more information, see: Security Management Program.
+You can review the high level statements of each of our internal policies at: ISMP Policies

 Data Within Trello